Download and Install STM32CubeIDE – Getting Started Guide

 Code

-Now the following page opens.
-On the right side, you will be able to view the Outline of the code.
-This happened because we opened our code with perspective.
+The code editor will now open.
+On the right side, you can view the Outline of the code.
+This appeared because we opened the code with the C/C++ perspective.

-If you want to go to the Device Configuration Tool, then click the BLINK_LED.ioc tab.
+If you want to go back to the Device Configuration Tool, click the BLINK_LED.ioc tab.

 Blue Pill STM32 using STM32Cube creating project pic 13